Thomas AlleyProfessor of Psychology

 Office: 312J Brackett Hall

 Ph.D.
 Experimental Psychology

 M.A.
 Experimental Psychology

 ProfileProfessor Tom Alley has taught at Clemson for over 25 years.
 He was a Visiting Fellow at the Konrad Lorenz Institute for Evolution and Cognition Research (Austria) [http://www.kli.ac.at/] in 2007.
-He has been a Visiting Scholar at Emory University during both the 1991-92 and 1998-99 academic years.
-A member of the Board of Officers of the International Society for Human Ethology (ISHE) [www.ISHE.org] since 2004, he has served as Editor-in-Chief of their Human Ethology Bulletin, Vice-president and President.
-He has done forensic consulting (mostly involving eyewitness testimony) since 1995, and academic/editorial consulting for even longer.
+He has been a Visiting Scholar at Emory University during both the 1991-92 and 1998-99 academic years, and at the University of St. Andrews (Scotland) in 2015.
+A member of the Board of Officers of the International Society for Human Ethology (ISHE) since 2004, he has served as Editor-in-Chief of their Human Ethology Bulletin, Vice-President and President.
+He has done forensic consulting (mostly involving eyewitness testimony) since 1995, and considerable academic/editorial consulting.
 His research spans multiple areas but in recent years has concentrated issues involving the psychology of eating, evolutionary psychology, and face recognition.

 Cognition; Ecological Psychology; Evolutionary Psychology; Eyewitness Testimony; Face Recognition; Human Ethology; Memory; Perception and Psychophysics; Psychosocial Aspects of Physical Appearance; Psychology of Food and Eating; Research Methods

 Alley, T. R., & Greene, M. E. (2008).
 The relative and perceived impact of irrelevant speech, vocal music and non-vocal music on working memory.
 Current Psychology, 27(4): 277-289.